- This event has passed.

 - Program: Who Curates Contemporary Art?
 Featuring the Currently Under Curation student curators: Wednesday, July 20, 7:00pm, Gartner Auditorium, Cleveland Museum of Art

 - Reception: University Circle Neighborhood Reception Friday, July 29th, 6:00 – 8:00pm, featuring the Artists Archives of the Western Reserve, the Cleveland Institute of Art, and The Sculpture Center.
 Early viewing available at the Artists Archives beginning at 5:30pm

 - Program: Curator and Artist Walk & Talk: Wednesday, August 3, 5:30 – 6:30pm.
 REGISTER HERE

 The CAN Triennial: You Are Here is a regionally focused exhibition featuring northeast Ohio artists, selected by an intergenerational and diverse curatorial team, and representing this moment in time, place, and history in Cleveland.
 Conceived in 2016, the inaugural CAN Triennial took place in 2018.
 The second CAN Triennial, initially scheduled in 2021, was postponed due to the COVID-19 pandemic.

 From July 8 – August 31, the Artists Archives will be one of more than a dozen venues around Cleveland, Ohio hosting this inclusive community event.
-Our gallery will feature the artists selected by the Currently Under Curation (CUC) student curators’ program from the Cleveland Museum of Art.
+Our gallery will feature the artists selected by the Currently Under Curation (CUC) student curators’ program facilitated by the Cleveland Museum of Art.

-CUC Curators: Shree Ghosh, Abby Hope, Jamal Ledonté, Arica McKinney, Sarah Voss, and Jacklyn Walker.
-Statement compiled by Sabine Kretzschmar
+Written by Shree Ghosh, Abby Hope, Jamal Ledonté, Arica McKinney, Sarah Voss, and Jacklyn Walker.
+Compiled by program facilitator Sabine Kretzschmar